Joan Ryan (politician): The Independent Group

 Ryan left the Labour Party on 19 February 2019 to join the Independent Group of former Labour MPs, accusing Corbyn and the "Stalinist clique which surrounds him" of failing to provide effective opposition and of "presiding over a culture of antisemitism and hatred of Israel".
 Ryan said she had faced a "torrent of abuse" when leaving Labour but maintained that "those threats only strengthen my resolve."

-In February 2019, the Labour Party reported Ryan to the Information Commissioner’s Office, accusing Ryan of accessing party systems to contact members after resigning from the party.
+In February 2019, the Labour Party reported Ryan to the Information Commissioner's Office, accusing Ryan of accessing party systems to contact members after resigning from the party.
 Ryan told The Guardian: "Neither I nor my office have accessed or used any Labour Party data since I resigned the Labour whip and my membership of the Labour Party."

 In September 2019, Ryan announced that she would not stand at the next general election.
 On 5 December, Ryan publicly announced that she would not be voting for Labour at the following week's general election, citing entryism as causing changes which meant she could no longer support the Labour Party.
 She also indicated that while she was not telling people how to vote there was "a huge risk if we vote for Jeremy Corbyn".
 She also called on Labour MPs to remove Corbyn as leader after the election.

+Later career

+In 2021, Ryan was appointed chief executive of ELNET-UK, the British section of ELNET, a NGO working to strengthen relations between Europe and Israel.